 Public liability insuranceWhat is an appropriate level of public liability insurance?
 This article relays advice from two of our associate education experts on public liability insurance, and points to suggested levels of insurance for schools and external providers in schools.

-Risk protection arrangement (RPA)The RPA will soon be open to maintained schools as well as academies.
+Risk protection arrangement (RPA)The RPA is open to all state-funded schools, including maintained schools and academies.
 It's an alternative to commercial insurance and managed by the DfE.
 Learn what it covers, how much it costs and how to join.

 Allocating departmental budgetsFind out about ways in which you can calculate curriculum department budgets, including by using a formula or by negotiation or bidding.
 You will also find case studies on methods used by teaching schools.